Updated September 2, 2024

 Past performance does not indicate future success.
 The largest ngTLD was .icu from December 2019 through January, 2021, with as many as

 6,342,352 names registered.
-Today the same ngTLG registers only 425,313 (!)
+Today that same ngTLG registers 531,452 (!)

 The Internet Domain Name System was never designed to provide universal naming, and that has caused problems now so ingrained that most people accepted them as inevitable.
 Things as common as domain name disputes, name warehousing and auctions, and the drive to market unwanted new TLDs are consequences of a system not designed to provide universal naming.
+Most people, companies and trademark holders can't use their own names under their preferred top-level domain.

 The DNS is a technical system written to a technical specification.
 Problems can be resolved by extending the specification; Internationalized Domain Names show it is possible.